Parametric mapping of the efficiency$\unicode{x2013}$instability relation in plasma-wakefield accelerators: Mitigation techniques

 \subsection{Ion motion}

 If the electron-beam density in a plasma-based accelerator is large enough, the space-charge fields of the beam induce non-negligible motion of the background ions in the plasma~\cite{Ionmotion}.
 Recently, it has been shown that ion motion can mitigate the hose instability~\cite{ionsuppress}.
 Ion motion induces a head-to-tail variation in the focusing force, which induces phase mixing of the betatron oscillations of the electron bunch.
 Hence, the hose instability or the BBU instability can be suppressed by phase mixing breaking up the coherence of the oscillations.
 The optimal-$\eta_{t}$ and high-$\eta_{t}$ cases are now compared, with ion motion assuming hydrogen ions included.
 In these simulations, the transverse fields now contain a component induced by the ions, which increases the measured values of $\eta_{t}/\eta_{t, \mathrm{predicted}}$ to 4.5 and 4.6 (from 1.6 and 3.1, respectively).
 In order to better compare to the no-ion-motion simulations (Fig.~\ref{fig:combined}), we continue to employ the no-ion-motion values of $\eta_{t}$ when calculating $\mu\eta_{t}$ in Fig.~\ref{fig:combined2}.
 The figure shows that the amplitude growth is reduced compared to the predicted growth for most bunch lengths in both cases.
 As is the case without ion motion, the case with optimal field value generally sees a smaller amplitude growth than the non-optimal case.
 Here, the amplitude growth quickly reaches and subsequently oscillates around a plateau---a complex behavior caused by the nonlinear focusing fields of the ion-density spike.
 In the non-optimal case, the decoherence effect of ion motion is not large enough to counteract the rapid growth of the instability, but the amplitude growth does eventually reduce compared to no ion motion.
 Choosing the optimal accelerating gradient is therefore essential even in cases where ion motion suppresses the BBU instability.
+For ion motion to be viable as a damping mechanism in collider applications, one must prove that the instability is significantly damped and that emittance is preserved.